VectorInstitute/vbll/README.md

 pip install vbll
 ```

-You can also install via cloning the GitHub repo:
+You can also install by cloning the GitHub repo:
 ```bash
 # Clone the repository
 git clone https://github.com/VectorInstitute/vbll.git